reshmabidikar/reshmabidikar.github.io/2019/04/springboot-what-and-why.md

 ### Problems with Spring

 If you have ever written a Spring application, you will know that it needs a lot of configuration.
 So suppose you are creating a web-based application via Spring that also accesses a database.
 You will need to use Spring MVC and Spring Data JPA.
 So in order to create such an application via Maven, you will typically need to do the following:

-1. Create a Maven project and add all the dependencies for  the necessary components like Spring MVC, Spring Data JPA, etc within the pom file
+1. Create a Maven project and add all the dependencies for the necessary components like Spring MVC, Spring Data JPA, etc. within the pom file
 2. Do configuration for MVC support like setting up ViewResolver, DispatcherServlet, component scan
 3. Do configuration for database support like setting up DataSource, TransactionManager, EntityManager, etc
-4. Add all the properties like Database URL, etc within the properties file
+4. Add all the properties like Database URL, etc. within the properties file
 5. Finally, write the code

 So you can see that you need to do a lot of configuration in order to set up an application via Spring.